 Around 2008, IFI leaders began talking about and asking God to multiply IFI.
 God is answering those prayers abundantly!
-As ISM is recognized as a key strategy for fulfilling the Great Commission, more people are catching the vision and joining IFI’s work as volunteers or staff.
+As international student ministries realized they could be a part of God’s love being experienced over the whole world, more people are catching the vision and joining IFI’s work as volunteers or staff.

 Ohio beyond OSU.
 When God called a family home from serving in another country, He sent them to teach ESL to international (mostly Middle Eastern) students at Ohio Dominican University (ODU) in east Columbus.
 After one of them joined the IFI staff, God formed an enthusiastic team of volunteers to help IFI’s work there and serve in some of ODU’s special programs for internationals.
 Some volunteers even host internationals who cannot go home when the dorms close in summer!

 In 2014, God called graduate students Mao Huang (from China) and her husband Andika Gunadi (from Indonesia) to reach out to fellow internationals at the Wooster campus of The Ohio State University School of Agriculture.
-As an undergrad, Mao had come to faith in Jesus through IFI Columbus and wanted to give the same opportunity to students in Wooster.
+As an undergrad, Mao began following Jesus through IFI Columbus and wanted to give the same opportunity to students in Wooster.
 Andika shared her vision whole-heartedly.

 J.P., a worker from another ministry in Cleveland, joined IFI Cleveland in 2014 and enriched IFI with his knowledge and experience in befriending and hosting students from the Middle East.
 He, Art Wells, and Eric Benson have worked together to recruit and train more volunteers to carry the work at Cleveland State University and Case Western Reserve University.